bloominstituteoftechnology/back-end-project-week/notes.md

 - A stretch goal I'd really like to get to is just redoing the entire Front-End to make React less of a scary concept, but we'll... wait and see about that.

 - Not sure how I ended up with two `node_modules`. :/

+**2/13/19**

+Ended up last night, improbably, with two `node modules` and two `package.json` files, which caused a bunch of errors.
+I tried to fix these with a new migration, which has the annoying effect that I now have to use `notes2` as my db home, which is frustrating and not DRY.

+More broadly, I'm kind of annoyed that I'm not better at debugging yet -- PM had a lot of good suggestions for getting to the bottom of my weird file-hierarchy problem from yesterday, but I wish I'd known about/thought to try those before throwing my arms up and asking for his help.
+I _guess_ this comes with time?

+That aside, I'm pleased to have a CRUD app up and running.
+Sort of not looking forward to having to dive in and refactor old code.
+Really tempted to just build the damn thing from the beginning.
+Will ask PM his thoughts.